-Many professional writers, editors, and teachers rely on blogs to engage in online conversations about the nature of the writing process, from discovering fresh ideas to carefully editing a completed article or essay.
-Here you'll find links to some of the more popular and useful blogs for writers, editors, and teachers of writing.
+Many professional writers, editors, and teachers rely on blogs to engage in online conversations about the nature of language and the writing process.
+Here you'll find links to 10 of the more popular, useful, and authoritative blogs.

-This engaging language site hosted by linguists Mark Liberman and Geoffrey K. Pullum (authors of Far from the Madding Gerund and Other Dispatches from Language Log) is now in its ninth year.
+This engaging language site hosted by linguists Mark Liberman and Geoffrey K. Pullum (authors of Far from the Madding Gerund and Other Dispatches from Language Log

 The editors and guest writers at the Macmillan Dictionary Blog "explore a wide range of topics related to English as it is used around the world, and hope to be of interest and relevance to the international community of English speakers."